 The Social Studies Department encourages lively classroom discussion and enhances lectures with research activities and independent study.
 In addition to classroom study, social studies students attend field trips to museums, areas along the Chesapeake Bay, Gettysburg, Williamsburg and Washington, DC.
 The department sponsors a Youth in Government Club, which allows students to participate in mock legislative assemblies, and Mock Trial, in which students compete in mock judicial events.
 Every four years, the department sponsors a school-wide political campaign to raise political awareness in young "voters."
 Political campaigns include debates, a pep rally, political cartoon contest and a mock election.
 The department also offers a wide range of electives.

 Most computer instruction is integrated into regular classroom instruction.
-New Middle Level students participate in a Technology Camp prior to the start of school.
-Students advance these technology skills each year through technology exploratory classes based on the National Educational Technology Standards and preparation for the Upper Level laptop program.
 In 2006, the NDP Upper Level became a fully implemented wireless laptop learning environment.
 To that end, all incoming grade nine students are required to have a laptop and attend a three-day summer laptop camp.
 Students take an Introduction to Computer Technology course in ninth grade and have several Computer Programming elective options in subsequent years.